In a stand mixer bowl, combine flour, salt, and oil. Gradually pour in water while mixing until a firm dough forms. Knead for 5-7 minutes.

 In a saucepan, heat oil over medium heat.
 Sauté onions until translucent.
 Add garlic and fry until fragrant.

 Stir in tomato paste, vinegar, coriander, cumin, chilli pepper, and black pepper.
-Add the cooked split peas and 1 cup water.
+Add the cooked split peas and 240 ml water.
 Simmer for 15 minutes until reduced.

 Assembly